10 Ways to Stop Spring Allergies Naturally

 Avoiding foods that cause inflammation like fried foods, red meat, and foods high in saturated fats is good to do as much as possible.
 Instead, opting for anti-inflammatory foods with healthy fats like avocado, nuts, and fatty fish can help with chronic inflammation.

 10. Try Natural Supplements

 Natural supplements can help mitigate allergy symptoms as well.
 There are several supplements you can try although it’s smart to discuss side effects with your doctor before starting anything new.
 They’re natural, but it’s important to understand the dosage and how these supplements could affect you.
 Being natural doesn’t mean that they’re safe, especially if you take other medications.

 Butterbur root is said to have a similar effect as an over-the-counter antihistamine and could be a good alternative to those who experience either drowsy or jittery side effects from allergy medications.

 Quercetin is another helpful supplement for allergies as it can block histamines that cause inflammation.

 Vitamin C is also a helpful supplement as it supports your immune system and can help reduce an allergic reaction, like the one caused by allergic rhinitis.
 Studies have found that a Vitamin D deficiency is connected to worse symptoms of allergies and asthma meaning having healthy Vitamin D levels should help alleviate symptoms.

 All of these natural approaches to reducing allergy symptoms should hopefully help your seasonal allergy defense plan.
-Some are very simple like removing outdoor clothes and running a HEPA air purifier indoors.
+Some are very simple like removing outdoor clothes and running an air purifier indoors.
 Others might require work and discussions with a medical professional like before trying natural supplements or changing your dietary needs.